frozein/Terra-Toy-Prop-Tool/README.md

 - `@rotateable`, specifies that the player sould be able to rotate this prop.
 - `@colorable [vec3]`, specifies that the player should be able to edit this prop's color.
 The parameter represents the default color.
 - `@useworldspace`, specifies that the all positions and orientations given are in world space, not local space, and should not be transformed based on where the player clicked.
+- `@scale [float]`, specifies an overall scale for the object.
+Useful if you make the prop larger than desired for ease of development, then want to scale it down when finally in-game.

 ## Adding a Custom Prop
 Once you have created your PropScript file (see the examples if you are still stuck), you must run the proptool executable to package it into a `.prop` file used by the game.
 Do note that each prop additionally requires an icon image.
 Simply follow the instructions in the executable, and you will have created your `.prop`.
 Simply place it into the `assets/props/` directory in the game's local files, run the game, and your prop will appear in the list.